shredthaGNAR/list-of-my-starred-repos/README.md

 * [Moustachauve/cookie-editor](https://github.com/Moustachauve/cookie-editor): A powerful browser extension to create, edit and delete cookies
 * [vinitshahdeo/Cookie-Manager](https://github.com/vinitshahdeo/Cookie-Manager): A chrome extension to manage browser cookies.
 * [ysard/cookie-quick-manager](https://github.com/ysard/cookie-quick-manager): An addon to manage (view, search, create, edit, remove, backup, restore) cookies on Firefox.
+* [zukixa/cool-ai-stuff](https://github.com/zukixa/cool-ai-stuff): This repository contains a list of free to use AI APIs and sites.
+We are NOT endorsing ANY of the listed services!
 * [hariprasd/cool-bookmarklets](https://github.com/hariprasd/cool-bookmarklets): Bookmarklets for Browsers, that are cool in some way for someone.
 Minimum Automation
 * [webkul/coolhue](https://github.com/webkul/coolhue): Coolest Gradient Hues and Swatches
 * [igorlogius/copy-link-extras](https://github.com/igorlogius/copy-link-extras): Add extra copy functions to links.
 Works with single or muliple links in a selection.